CDC vaccine advisory committee ‘in violation’ of public meeting rule cancels next week’s sessions

 Public health, explained: Sign up to receive Healthbeat’s free national newsletter here.

-Officials from the U.S. Department of Health and Human Services and the CDC did not immediately respond to questions about why no meeting notice and agenda information had been posted in the Federal Register or on the ACIP’s website.
+Officials from HHS and the CDC did not answer questions about why no meeting notice and agenda information had been posted in the Federal Register or on the ACIP’s website before Wednesday.

 The committee – which last summer had all of its scientific advisers replaced by HHS Secretary Robert F. Kennedy Jr. – has become a front line in the political, cultural, and scientific war over vaccines.
 During its last meeting, in December, Republican U.S. Sen. Bill Cassidy, a Louisiana physician, called the committee “totally discredited” for seeking a briefing from a lawyer and vaccine critic with ties to Kennedy.